 Operating from offices in the City of London, London Bridge and Bristol, we have nine core areas of practice detailed on the expertise pages of this website.
 We employ some of the very best solicitors in the UK working in those practice areas.
 We are adept at conducting high-profile test cases and related campaigning work for individuals and organisations.
 We are equally committed to conducting less high-profile but no less important work for our clients, including cases which are highly confidential.
 We have acted in numerous leading cases up to and including the Supreme Court as well as the European Court of Human Rights.

 Offering a high level of client care is an essential part of how we work.
-We are renown for our commitment to our clients and for our skillful and determined use of the law to achieve their objectives.
+We are renowned for our commitment to our clients and for our skillful and determined use of the law to achieve their objectives.
 As a result we receive excellent client feedback, so much so that most of our work now comes from word-of-mouth referrals whether from former clients, the NGOs and charities we work with, or from other lawyers.

 Our reputation for excellence is recognised year-on-year by the Chambers and Legal 500 independent directories who obtain confidential feedback from our clients, those we work with and with our opponents.
 For example:

-Civil Liberties & Human Rights – UK-wide “Demonstrates a highly varied portfolio of claimant-focused work, ranging from the claiming of damages as a result of national security-related human rights infractions, to the litigation of subsistence and housing rights.
-They’re just very innovative in the way they approach legal cases…good at thinking outside the box, and they’re also very passionate and committed to human rights.”
+Civil Liberties & Human Rights – UK-wide “Demonstrates a highly varied portfolio of claimant-focused work, ranging from the claiming of damages as a result of national security-related human rights infractions, to the litigation of housing rights.
+The firm’s client base includes activists, NGOs and migrants.
+Offers capability in taking on cases funded by alternative sources including crowdfunding.”